vaibhav211134/delta-demp/README.md

 # delta-demp
-This is demo for git class.
+This is demo for git & github class